 3. Think about the maintenance of liquidity

-If the liquidity is lost, the entire concept of building a stablecoin might go wasted.
-We recommend the following steps to ensure utmost liquidity:
+If the liquidity is lost, the entire concept of building a stablecoin might go in vain.
+We recommend the following steps to ensure good liquidity:

 - Evaluating inflation and value

 - Transaction Fees

 It is essential to integrate an automated monitoring system to offer daily currency rates and index rates from the Consumer Price Index and Personal Consumption Expenditures.

 Revenues from transaction fees should be split, with some parts going to the stablecoin partner while the remaining going into the liquidity reserve to improve the liquidity.